Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Timing Analysis to Detect Ad Videos?

 The iOS network traffic is not like the web traffic; Google has teams and teams of engineers dedicated to making sure blocking their ads isn’t computationally feasible.
-Daunted but undeterred, I was staring at network requests to let my mind zone out and wander when I noticed a pattern I had not noticed before.
+Daunted but undeterred, I was staring at network requests letting my mind zone out when I noticed a pattern I had not seen before.

 For the web version of YouTube, I can eyeball which URLs are ads and which are the videos I want to watch.
 Take a look: